-Setting up Your Profile
+Setting up your profile

 Like everything else associated with your business, your Twitter account should be branded.
-Depending on the goal of your brand and business you can choose between a picture of yourself or one of your logo, you just want to ensure that you are recognizable wherever your audience might find you.
+Depending on the goal of your brand and business, you can choose between a picture of yourself or one of your logo.
+You just want to ensure that you’re recognizable wherever your audience might find you.

 Branding your social media goes further than your profile picture, though.
-I also encourage you to try and snag consistent social media handles.
-We are @TeachableHQ on Twitter, Instagram, and Pinterest, for example.)
+We also encourage you to try and snag consistent social media handles.
+(We are @Teachable on Twitter, Instagram, and Pinterest, for example.)
 Being consistent not only makes your brand seem more professional and established, but it also makes you and your business recognizable.

 Another important element of your profile is your bio.
 This is prime real estate to add the most appealing part of your brand.
 Talk about who you are and what you can do for people.